namanmanchanda09/Tutorial-For-Express/NOTES/put_request.md

-## SENDING A POST REQUEST
+## SENDING A PUT REQUEST

 #### The model is defined in `Members.js` in the root directory.
-A POST request is made and a new member is added into the model.
+A PUT request is made to update the existing models.

 ### `Members.js`
 ```